furmak331/TCP-IP/README.md

 # TCP-IP
-virtual implementation of 7 layers of TCP/IP model using python
+virtual implementation of 7 layers of TCP/IP model using cpp.